thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-18-scripting-vrealize-automation-using-powershell.md

 ### Listing Catalog Items (Listing Available Blueprints)

 Now that we have authenticated with the vRealize server, we can perform some useful tasks.
 To start, we will simply list the Blueprints - these are vRealize Blueprints that are available to the authenticated user!
-This is a very simple example, but will provide the basis on what can be achieved and guide future tasks that can be performed.
+This is a very simple example but will provide the basis on what can be achieved and guide future tasks that can be performed.

 The `entitledCatalogItemViews` is the resource needed that is provided in the _Catalog Consumer REST API_.
 The `entitledCatalogItemViews` will provide a list of catalog items (blueprints) that are active, associated with a service, and that the user we have authenticated with had entitlements to _consume_.
 Basically, catalog items that we are entitled to view, and use.